Camilla - New York University - Class of 2021

 Hearing that my friends had gotten into top universities while I was getting rejected from schools left and right really hurt my self-esteem.
 It was especially painful when they got into schools that had denied me.

-Getting my acceptance to NYU was probably one of the most shocking, happy, exciting moments I've ever felt in my life.
-After that, the rejections from the other schools no longer mattered.
+Getting my acceptance to NYU was probably one of the most shocking, happy, exciting moments I’ve ever felt in my life.
+After that, my best moment was when I finally finished my essays.
+I felt like a heavy weight had fallen off my shoulders.

 What I learned